Dak Prescott already using voice as new face of Cowboys

 “He knows how important that is to be one of the faces of the team and he always does exactly what you’d expect, to a script,” offensive coordinator Scott Linehan said.
 “It’s not forced.
 It’s just part of him.”

-”I’d never protest during anthem, and I don’t think that’s the time or the venue to do so,” Prescott said. ”We know about social injustice.
+“I’d never protest during the anthem, and I don’t think that’s the time or the venue to do so,” Prescott said while adding that he respected the right of others to protest.
+“We know about social injustice.
 I’m up for taking a next step, whatever that step may be for action and not just kneeling.”

 Prescott didn’t have any immediate specifics for that community action, but it’ll be a few months before he can concentrate on it fully.
 Right now he’s trying to get the Cowboys back to the playoffs after his encore fell flat.